ilyasergey/YSC2229/source/week-05-heaps.rst

-Notice that, while not sorted (in an ascending or a descending order), the heap (as per its definition) always has the element with the greatest key in at the position 0 of the array.
+Notice that, while not sorted (in an ascending or a descending order), the heap (as per its definition) always has the element with the greatest key at the position 0 of the array.

 .. admonition:: Definition